Cabinet makes U-turn on immigration initiative

 The government has decided not to present a proposal that would have countered an initiative seeking to reverse a decision by Swiss voters in 2014 re-introducing immigration quotas for citizens from the European Union.

-Explaining the policy U-turn, Justice Minister Simonetta Sommuraga said most political parties, major organisations and the country’s cantons had rejected the government's choice of two proposals presented last December.
+Explaining the policy U-turn, Justice Minister Simonetta Sommaruga said most political parties, major organisations and the country’s cantons had rejected the government's choice of two proposals presented last December.

 “The cabinet has to be realistic and take into account the result of the consultation procedure,” she told a news conference on Wednesday.